How Will Data Science Accelerate the Circular Economy?

 As we move towards a circular model, material efficiency becomes a predominant concern.

-Raw Material Optimization with Linear Programming
+Raw Material Optimisation with Linear Programming

 Each type of fabric has different costs and attributes, such as durability, comfort and environmental impact.